Murder of Carol and Reggie Sumner: Crime

+During interrogation at a police station, officers found the Sumners' bank card thrown into a trash can by Jackson.
+He claimed that the card belonged to Wade's mother, but admitted to involvement and knowledge of their grave site, though implicating Wade and Nixon as the sole perpetrators in both the kidnapping and murder.
+Nixon was arrested in Florida and on July 16, he led police to the location of the Sumners' bodies.
+Shell casings, cigarette packs, and beer cans were recovered from the scene.
+A forensic analysis of both cars used in the murders found that they contained sand from the grave site.

 Conviction

 At Cole's week-long trial in October 2007, the jury deliberated for less than 90 minutes before finding her guilty of first-degree murder.
 They voted 9-3 for her to receive the death penalty.
 Evidence included photos of Cole and two co-defendants in a limousine, celebrating with champagne and hands full of cash.

 Five months later, a judge handed down two death sentences for the murders, and a sentence of life in prison for the kidnappings.
 Cole awaited execution at Lowell Correctional Institution Annex.

 Cole was one of three women on Florida's death row, the others being Margaret Allen and Tina Brown, each sentenced to death in unrelated murders.
 Of the previous 14 women ever sentenced to death in Florida since the 1976 Gregg v.
 Georgia ruling, two were executed (Judy Buenoano in 1998, and Aileen Wuornos in 2002).

 Wade and Jackson also received death sentences.
 Nixon, who had led police to the bodies and testified against the others, pleaded guilty to second-degree murder and was sentenced to 55 years in prison.

 In 2017, the Florida Supreme Court ordered new sentencing hearings for Cole, Wade, and Jackson because their juries had not unanimously recommended the death penalty.
 A 2016 U.S Supreme Court ruling, Hurst v.
 Florida, found that Florida's prior law permitting non-unanimous jury verdicts in death penalty cases violated the Sixth Amendment to the U.S. Constitution, prompting Florida to resentence more than 150 convicted felons under death sentences.
 In June 2022, Wade was resentenced to life in prison.
 In August 2023, Jackson was resentenced to death.
 Cole was resentenced to life imprisonment on August 23, 2023, after the jury voted 10-2 in a three-hour deliberation to spare her life.